The Story of the Shivering Parrot

 “Well, I made a difference — to that one!”

-There’s a powerful lesson here which I believe illustrates one of the most fundamental of human virtues.
+There’s a powerful lesson here that I believe illustrates one of the most fundamental of human virtues.

 Imagine the possibilities if every human grabbed just one starfish.
 Or every person tried to make a little parrot more comfortable for a single day by saying something.